 - Fresh raspberries for garnish

-In a stand mixer fitted with the paddle attachment, beat butter on high speed until fluffy, about 2-3 minutes.
+- In a stand m7ixer fitted with the paddle attachment, beat butter on high speed until fluffy, about 2-3 minutes.
 Add cocoa, powdered sugar, and salt.
 Beat on low speed until incorporated.
 Add raspberry jam and vanilla extract, and mix until well blended.